Photo: Unsplash/Maddi Bazzocco

 Photo: Unsplash/Romina Farías

-It's frustrating to say the very least, when you're lying awake in bed at night, again, contemplating the day you face tomorrow, and wondering ‘why can't I sleep at night when others I know sleep so well?’
+It's frustrating to say the very least, lying awake in bed at night, again, contemplating the day you face tomorrow, and wondering ‘why can't I sleep at night when others I know sleep so well?’
 What’s stopping me?

 And when it's a regular scenario it can be awfully overwhelming.

 So what causes your insomnia?
+Why can't you sleep at night?

 Like most health challenges there can be more than one reason for poor sleep including stress, genetics (insomnia can be inherited), other health problems, a traumatic event, separation or job loss, and seeking the help of a medical professional or psychologist could be beneficial.